-A new study has found evidence that cannabis can help increase nighttime eyesight by upping our light sensitivity.
-That’s right, you may be able to improve your night vision by using cannabis – – how awesome is that?
+A recent study found evidence that cannabis can help increase nighttime eyesight by upping our light sensitivity.
+That’s right, you may be able to improve your night vision with cannabis!
+How awesome is that?

 Before this new research, there’s been some anecdotal evidence that cannabis helps increase your light sensitivity.
-Perhaps the most prominent reports are from fishermen in Jamaica who noticed that after lighting up, they could see better during nighttime excursions.
-Although, this wasn’t supported by any scientific research – – at least, not until now.
+Perhaps the most prominent reports are from fishermen in Jamaica.
+They noticed that after lighting up, they could see better during nighttime excursions.
+However, this wasn’t supported by any scientific research.
+At least, not until now.

 This provides some corresponding scientific truth to the anecdotal reports that cannabis does increase our eyes light sensitivity.
 Not only that, cannabis has been found to have neuroprotective-effect on retinal cells, meaning it can help protect our eyesight.
 This is especially helpful for individuals who are experiencing a decline in sight due to age.